ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2018-09-13-47-tom-coombs-recruiting-for-research-studies-ingrid-elias-why-being-a-dungeon-master-helped-me-become-a-better-researcher.md

 ---
 layout: post
 title: 2018 Sep-#47 -  Tom Coombs -  "Recruiting for Research Studies" / Ingrid Elias -  "Why Being a Dungeon Master Helped me Become a Better Researcher”
-snippet: Sorry it's been a while, but we are back for December and this time we are at Pivotal!
+snippet: 80 participants @  - Sorry it's been a while, but we are back for December and this time we are at Pivotal!
 (Thanks as -
 ---
 80 participants